THE WEIMAR REPUBLIC

 Die Einheitlichkeit unseres deutschen Vaterlandes ist für uns alle ein Stück unseres Glaubens, unserer Liebe und Hoffnung"

 The Weimar Republic was established on November 9, 1918, due to the November Revolution of 1918, in which a parliamentary democracy replaced Germany's constitutional monarchy.
 The Republic was named after the city of Weimar, where the constitution was drafted, but it was never known as such until years later.
+In fact, the German Empire of 1871 changed its political system to fulfill Woodrow Wilson's preconditions to negotiate about peace, namely a democratic system that the people legitimize.
+Neither did its existence end nor was a new nation founded.
 Emperor Wilhelm II abdicated his throne on November 28, 1918, after the republic had been proclaimed on November 9 by Social Democratic leader Philipp Scheidemann.
 From the very beginning, the Republic had to withstand pressure from the radical left and the radical right.
 Germany's first democracy was characterized by political turmoil, riots, and economic hardship.
 The political instability was rooted in the stab-in-the-back-legend, arguing that Germany would have been capable of winning World War I if the left's policymakers, namely the Social Democrats, hadn't surrendered.
 According to the political Right, they were the ones who left Germany's military left in the lurch.
 Moreover, the Treaty of Versailles was nothing than a weak foundation for Germany's restart after World War I.

 The Treaty of Versailles, signed in June 1919, codified harsh peace terms between the victorious "Big Four" and Germany.
 The Allies had different goals concerning the future of Germany.
 France's prime minister Georges Clemenceau wanted to crush Germany and sought heavy reparations from the country to limit economic recovery, preventing the nation from being a significant world power.
 Britain also wanted to punish Germany harshly but wanted the country at the same time to be able to recover.
 Their goal was it to have a strong trading partner.
 Vittorio Orlando of Italy played only a minor role in the negotiations.
 U.S. President Woodrow Wilson sought a "peace without victory", arguing that the war was everyone's fault.
 He had outlined an idealistic vision for the post-war world in his famous "Fourteen Points," but in the end, the European Allies implemented harsh peace terms on Germany: